clbarnes/raoc/README.md

-                        person to include everyone --smtp SMTP, -s SMTP  Path to YAML file containing SMTP configuration to send emails to everyone involved
+                        person to include everyone --smtp SMTP, -s SMTP  Path to YAML file containing SMTP configuration to send emails to everyone involved --date DATE, -d DATE  Date to run, as ISO-8601, for testing purposes (default: today)
 ```

 An example shell script to match people up and email out, recording the output and log messages: